ant-design-blazor/CssInCsharp/docs/index.md

 ```

 ## Custom Component Style
-On a page, you can use the `<StyleContent>` component to add styles, but you can't use StyleContent in custom component, so if you need to add a style to the head in the custom component, you need to use the `Register` method in the `StyleHelper` class to register the style.
+On a page, you can use the `<StyleContent>` component to add page-specific styles.
+However, StyleContent cannot be used inside custom components.
+For example, if you create a `<DemoComponent>` component, how can you inject its styles into the `<head>` tag?
+CssInCsharp provides a global helper class called `StyleHelper`.
+You can use the `Register` method to inject styles into the `<head>` tag.

 DemoComponent.razor
 ```csharp